-Support and Supervision
+Support and supervision

-In order to maintain safe and effective care, the regulated healthcare professional may arrange observations and/or supervision of the activity.
+In order to maintain safe and effective care, the regulated healthcare professional may arrange direct or indirect observations and/or supervision of the activity.
 This is an opportunity to assess competence, refresh skills and also to develop care worker confidence and to ask questions.
-The level and type of supervision, how this will be delivered and by whom should be agreed with the delegating healthcare professional, the social care provider, manager and care worker throughout the cycle of delegated activity.
+The arrangements for how and by whom the supervision of the activity will be carried out, should be agreed with the delegating regulated healthcare professional, the social care provider, the manager and the care worker.
+This should be reviewed regularly throughout the cycle of delegated activity.

-Building trust is a key element of support and supervision with those involved understanding each other's roles and responsibilities, having the opportunity to ask questions and the confidence to raise concerns.
+Building trust is a key element of support and supervision and can include:

+- conversations to understand each others' roles and responsibilities - creating opportunities to ask questions and seek guidance - relationship building to support trust and confidence to raise concerns.